 APPA has several Park Ambassadors - simply volunteers who've agreed to once a year, lead a guided walk through "their" Park, i.e. their favourite chosen part of the Adelaide Park Lands.
 It's just a few people helping to share the love of the Adelaide Park Lands - each of us sharing our favourite part with you.

-The next few Guided walks are:
+The next Guided walks are:

 Each walk is free for APPA members, and a gold coin donation is requested for others.
 Children and dogs are most welcome.
 See the photos below, that were taken on earlier guided walks.